Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Slightly revised first level structure
 - Created prefab for object cubes that can be used
 - Changed hitbox on cloud platforms so easier to read
-- Revised View Change potion so it instead spawns a platform

 ### Project Part 4:
 - Add a main menu with UI elements
 - Add music for the background
 - Add sound effects for jumping, getting hit, running
 - Add animations for the main character
+- Revise view change potion so it does something more productive

 ## Development